arturpmorais/clientscrud-client/README.md

-Simple Angular client for the clientscrud-api project, using Bootstrap for CSS and HTML components.

 # ClientscrudClient

+Simple Angular client for the clientscrud-api project, using Bootstrap for CSS and HTML components

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.1.